Accutane in Orange County

 Who is a candidate for treatment with Accutane?

 Accutane is considered for severe acne that has failed other treatments.
 It is a potent medication that is very effective for severe, scarring acne.
 Is also used for acne present for many years that has not responded to antibiotic pills and creams.
 Accutane or generic Isotretinoin medications is never a first choice and should never be “shared” or purchased over the internet without the guidelines of a physician.

 Does Accutane guarantee a cure?

-Accutane “cures” about half of Mission Viejo and Orange County patients who take it so that they never have to take anything else for acne.
+Accutane “cures” about half of Orange County patients who take it so that they never have to take anything else for acne.
 About one in five patients gets a little worse and one in 500 patients gets much worse in the first few weeks of Accutane treatment.
 The rest either get much better, or better for a while.
 There is no other known drug that comes close to being as effective for severe acne as Accutane.
 The usual patient takes it for 4 to 6 months, but some need more and must be “retreated” for an additional 4 to 6 months.

-The more Accutane, Mision Viejo and Orange County patients take, the greater the chance of long term cessation of acne.
+The more Accutane, Orange County patients take, the greater the chance of long term cessation of acne.
 Unfortunately, side effects depend on the dose as well.
 At the lowest doses, there are few side effects, though pregnancy risk is always a critical consideration.
 At higher does, over-drying can occur.
 Doses are adjusted to strike a balance between effectiveness and side effects.

 Common side effects of Accutane

 - Chapped lips (90%), countered by a using Vaseline or Aquaphor as a lip moisturizer

 - Dry skin and itching (80%) helped by frequent moisturizer creams

 - Dryness of nose, mild nosebleed (80%), helped by “AYR nasal gel”